solt-frfr/Pulsar/README.md

 # Credits
 ## [Aemulus Mod Manager](https://github.com/TekkaGB/AemulusModManager)
- Aemulus' Parallel Logging feature was used.
+ Aemulus' Parallel Logging feature was used, and is a huge inspiration for this project.